oversys/auto-arch-old/README.md

-# Arch Linux Installation Script
+# Auto Arch
 This is my personal Arch Linux installation script.
-This script will install either the Awesome window manager (awesomewm) and the Alacritty terminal emulator OR the Dynamic Window Manager (dwm) and the simple terminal emulator (st).
+This script will install the BSPWM tiling window manager and the Alacritty terminal emulator.

 # Instructions:
 > **Before chrooting into the system**
 - Partition the disk using the tool of your choice (fdisk, cfdisk, etc)
 - Connect to the internet if not already connected (iwctl).
-- Download the script: `curl -L tinyurl.com/vjh-pre-chroot > pre-chroot.sh`
+- Download the script: `curl -Lo one.sh tinyurl.com/aa-one`
-- Make it executable: `chmod +x pre-chroot.sh`
+- Make it executable: `chmod +x one.sh`
-- Run the script: `./pre-chroot.sh`
+- Run the script: `bash one.sh`
 - Answer the prompts.
 - Chroot into the system: `arch-chroot /mnt`

 > **After chrooting into the system**
-- Download the second script: `curl -L tinyurl.com/vjh-chroot > chroot.sh`
+- Download the second script: `curl -Lo two.sh tinyurl.com/aa-two`
-- Make it executable: `chmod +x chroot.sh`
+- Make it executable: `chmod +x two.sh`
-- Run the script: `./chroot.sh`
+- Run the script: `bash two.sh`
 - Answer the prompts.
-> **After base install**
-- Download the third script: `curl -L tinyurl.com/vjh-awesomewm > awesomewm.sh`/`curl -L tinyurl.com/vjh-dwm > dwm.sh`
-- Make it executable: `chmod +x awesomewm.sh`/`chmod +x dwm.sh`
-- Run the script: `./awesomewm.sh`/`./dwm.sh`
-- Wait for the script to install the packages.
-- Exit chroot: `exit`
-- Boot into the system: `reboot` (Make sure to remove the install medium)

 > **After first boot**
-- Download the fourth script: `curl -L tinyurl.com/vjh-awesomewm2 > awesomewm2.sh`
+- Download the third script: `curl -Lo three.sh tinyurl.com/aa-three`
-- Make it executable: `sudo chmod +x awesomewm2.sh`
+- Make it executable: `sudo chmod +x three.sh`
-- Run the script: `./awesomewm2.sh`
+- Run the script: `bash three.sh`
-- Wait for the script to install more packages and configure the system.
+- Wait for the script to configure the system.